EnkiduGilgamesh/C-Tutorial/1_Grammar/README.md

 ### 1.7.3 Formal Parameter

 When we define a function, the parameters we give to the function is acually variables.
-They are declaredautomatically when we define the function and can be visited in any place in the function.
+They are declared automatically when we define the function and can be visited in any place in the function.
 Also the parameters are given the highest priority in the function if there is several variables with a same name.
 For instance

 ```c
 /* global variable */